parsampsh/adminx/README.md

 <img src="/doc/images/preview.png" />

 ## Authors
-this package is written by [parsampsh](https://github.com/parsampsh).
+This library is written by [parsampsh](https://github.com/parsampsh).

 ## Get started
-to get started with this package, do the following steps in your laravel project:
+To get started with this package, do the following steps in your laravel project:

 - Add the package via composer: `$ composer require parsampsh/adminx`
 - Publish public assets: `$ php artisan vendor:publish --provider="Adminx\AdminxServiceProvider"`
 - Run the migrations: `$ php artisan migrate`

-then, adminx is ready to use. create `routes/adminx.php` file and go to `app/Providers/RouteServiceProvider.php` and inclue that in **End of `boot` method**:
+Then, adminx is ready to be used. create `routes/adminx.php` file and go to `app/Providers/RouteServiceProvider.php` and inclue that in **End of the `boot` method**:

 ```php
 // ...